Darling Downs 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, eastern Australia, the south Pacific, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are seven main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, the south Pacific, the southeast Pacific, and South America.

-Over Western Australia the strongest cold fronts should occur about 13 February to 17 February, 2 March to 6 March, and 9 March to 13 March.
+Over Western Australia the strongest cold fronts should occur about 9 July to 13 July, 16 July to 20 July, and 22 July to 26 July.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.